KrakenIsHere/The-Vineheart-Realm/content/0. World/5. Story/1. The Wound/The Wounded/The Godwounded.md

 ## Overview
 The Wounded is an organization dedicated to maintaining the balance of [[The Godwound]]'s chaos.
 While the Wounded Priestesses are their most visible members, they are supported by a complex hierarchy of devoted individuals who dedicate their lives to understanding, containing [[The Godwound]]'s power.

+They emerged between 5 to 20 years after the appearance of the Godwound, quickly becoming the primary source of knowledge and authority for [[The Godwound]]

 ## Organizational Structure